I. M. Garba-Jahumpa

-Ibrahima Muhammadu/Momodou Garba-Jahumpa (22 November 1912 - 4 September 1994) was a Gambian trade union leader and politician who served as the Minister for Agriculture, Minister for Health and Minister for Finance.
+Ibrahima Muhammadu/Momodou Garba-Jahumpa (22 November 1912 – 4 September 1994) was a Gambian trade union leader and politician who served as the Minister of Agriculture, Minister for Health and Minister for Finance.

 Early life and education

 Ibrahima Momodou Garba-Jahumpa was born on 22 November 1912, in Bathurst (now Banjul), the Gambia, into a Muslim Wolof family.
 He was the son of Momodu Jahumpa.
 He began his education at the Mohammedan School in Bathurst (1925–1930).
 He earned a government scholarship to St. Augustine's Secondary School.

 Early career and trade unionism

 Garba-Jahumpa initially worked as a commercial clerk (1933–1935) before obtaining his teaching certificate in 1936.
 He then taught at Mohammedan School until 1944.
 His political career began under the patronage of Edward Francis Small, a prominent Gambian trade unionist and activist.
 He was appointed Assistant Secretary of the Rate Payers’ Association in 1935 and served as Secretary of the Gambia Labour Union (GLU) from 1942 to 1945.
 In 1945, he accompanied Small to the World Trade Union Conference in London.